Assassination of Shinzo Abe: Reactions to state funeral

 Opponents of the state funeral organised public rallies.
 One on 22 July, about 400 people gathered before the Prime Minister's Office.
 A second one on 16 August had more than a thousand people marching peacefully on the street of Shinjuku in Tokyo.
 A third one on 31 August organised by the opposition parties saw more than 2500 people protesting before the National Diet Building.
 On 19 September, two separate anti-state-funeral rallies occurred in Shibuya and Sapporo.
 On 21 September 2022, a man, believed to be in his 70s, set himself alight near the Prime Minister's Office, after apparently writing an anti-state funeral note.

-On the day of the state funeral, about 200,000 police officers were deployed around Budokan to maintain law and order.
+On the day of the state funeral, about 20,000 police officers were deployed around Budokan to maintain law and order.
 About 3,000 opponents of the state funeral, led by opposing parties, marched from the Diet to Budokan.
 On their way, they clashed physically with proponents, while police officers attempted to separate the two parties outside of Budokan.

 In the immediate aftermath of the shooting, many people were in favour of a state funeral, partly due to the shock.
 As the controversial relationships of the conservative ruling Liberal Democratic Party (LDP) and the UC were revealed in an investigation, public opinion began to voice "opposition to state funerals".
 Koji Nakakita, a professor of political science at Hitotsubashi University, commented on the reason for the increase in public opinion against the state funeral, saying, "The biggest problem is the issue of the former Unification Church.
 When the shooting occurred, some people sympathized with it as 'blasphemy against democracy'.
 However, the tide turned sharply when the problems of the cult came to the surface."
 He pointed out that Abe and others had received cooperation from the cult during the national elections, commenting, "Was the former Unification Church used to win?"

+Memorial

+In the aftermath of the assassination, the Nara City government considered erecting a monument on the site where Abe was shot.
+After opposition from residents, the plans were abandoned, and an unmarked flowerbed that was part of an already planned redevelopment scheme of the area now serves as a de facto memorial.
+The exact spot of Abe's assassination is in the middle of a newly repaved road that was opened for traffic in April 2023.